The Stardust’s Founder – Tony Cornero

-When his father lost the family farm in Italy due to gaming loses, young Tony vowed to be on the other side of the cards during his life.
+When his father lost the family farm in Italy due to gaming losses, young Tony vowed to be on the other side of the cards during his life.
 His mother remarried and moved to the San Francisco Bay Area in the teens, and Tony became a leader to two step-brothers.
 California had plenty of rules, but the Cornero clan flaunted them at will, transporting booze from locations across the state and eventually from Mexico and Canada.

 The Prohibition days made millionaires of rum runners, brewers, and financiers across the US.
-Still, in Los Angeles, at least a dozen prominent figures were skirtingting the law and enjoying the pleasures that pre-depression riches offered.
+Still, in Los Angeles, at least a dozen prominent figures were skirting the law and enjoying the pleasures that pre-depression riches offered.
 Tony Cornero and Milton “Farmer” Page were two of the most successful, and they tried to exist in each other’s shadows as long as possible.
 In 1925, their massive egos and bankrolls collided, resulting in beatings, intimidation, and even murder.

 The Riches Made in Rum Running